Bali tourist scams

 How to avoid: It’s hard to say no to the police, but there are ways to avoid handing over too much.
 Set aside a small amount of cash, put it into a second wallet, and hide your main wallet deep inside your bag.
 As the fines aren’t fixed, the amount is usually based on the amount of money you’re carrying.

-5. Renting a damaged bike and paying repair fees
+6. Renting a damaged bike & paying repair fees

 To some of us, renting a motorbike in Bali might sound like a good idea.
-It’s not only a cheap way to travel around the country – some rental companies don’t even check if you’ve got a proper driving license.
+It’s a cheap way to travel around the country and some rental companies allow you to get away without the need for a proper driving license.
+Do so at your own risk, of course, as you might be violating certain terms of your travel insurance plans if you do.

-However, some rental companies have been known to rent out damaged bikes.
+But, some rental companies have been known to rent out damaged bikes to unsuspecting riders.
 Even if you’re not the culprit, they’ll charge you hefty repair fees, because to them, the damage wasn’t there when they leased it out to you.

 How to avoid: Suss out the reliability of the rental shop by checking out reviews beforehand.
 To protect yourself further, snap a few pictures of the bike before setting off as proof in case they accuse you of anything when you return.